 In the normal, pre-Coronavirus world, responsibilities for separated co-parents were structured by means of child arrangement order or by mutual agreement, which brings clarity and certainty around the situation.

 However the pandemic has changed everything, with uncertain work situations, social distancing and self-isolation making previous arrangements unpredictable and potentially difficult to manage.

-When the UK lockdown rules were announced recently, the government said that children should not move between two different households.
+When the UK lockdown rules were announced in March, the government said that children should not move between two different households.